wpeka/wpadcenter/README.txt

 - Create and display ads with <strong>custom alignments and styles.</strong>
 - Manage and <strong>display custom banner image ads</strong> anywhere you want on your site.
 - Connect and load ads directly from your Google AdSense account with seamless <strong>Google AdSense account integration.</strong>
-- <strong>Display ads from any ad network</strong> like Amazon Shopping Ads, Media.net, DoubleClick (DFP), Ezoic, InfoLinks, Tradedoubler, Awin, Getyourguide, The Moneytizer, and many more.
+- <strong>Display ads from any ad network</strong> like Amazon Shopping Ads, Media.net, DoubleClick (DFP), Ezoic, InfoLinks, Tradedoubler, Awin, GetYourGuide, The Moneytizer, and many more.
 - You can <strong>create unlimited ads</strong> that can be used to group ads together into custom groups.
 - Using the ad scheduler you can <strong>schedule ads</strong> as per specified timelines with start and end dates.
 - Get <strong>detailed reporting & statistics</strong> with custom reports for ads for analyzing and optimizing ad placements.